Skip to main content

 ❓ Quick Questions about Customer Service

 • Is it easy to find help at the airport?
-No. The most recurrent complaint is the lack of staff willing or trained to help.
-Information desks are often empty, and employees tend to give incorrect or evasive answers.
+Not always.
+The most recurring complaint is the lack of staff willing or trained to help proactively.
+Information counters are often unattended, and employees sometimes give incorrect or evasive answers.

 • Does Global Entry or TSA PreCheck guarantee good treatment?
 Not necessarily.
-Although they expedite the process, they do not exempt you from interacting with TSA staff, whose poor manners are one of the most consistent criticisms of the airport.
+Although they speed up the process, they don't exempt you from interacting with staff who are sometimes overwhelmed. 👉 View complete TSA PreCheck guide at MIA

 Image